koalalorenzo/siderus-daemon/README.md

 # Siderus
-Siderus is a peer-to-peer network and is made by a daemon and by a group of libraries that allow applications to communicate through the decentralized network.
+Siderus is project that aim to create a peer-to-peer network made by applications.
+It works with a few libraries and a daemon to help developers to make python applications p2p without efforts.

+This project and the code is in pre-alpha and is not usable right now.

 ## Main Features
 * It works both on IPv4 and IPv6 connections